Keepnet Labs Logo

 How Security Awareness Training Prevents Data Breaches & Reduces Human Risk

 Cybersecurity failures often stem from human error, not just technology.
-According to the IBM Cost of a Data Breach Report 2024, the average data breach now costs $4.88 million.
+According to the Verizon DBIR 2025, 60% of breaches occurred due to human error.

 From falling for phishing scams to mishandling sensitive information, employees remain a primary target for cybercriminals using phishing, social engineering, and insider threats.
 With human error now the top cybersecurity risk for CISOs, organizations must take action.